South Side LGBTQ Stories

 Are dogs allowed on the tour?

-Since the entire tour is on a bus, dogs are not allowed.
+Since the entire tour is on a trolley, dogs are not allowed.

 Is there a restroom stop on the tour route?

-Tourees are encouraged to stop at the Washington Park public restroom before the tour begins located approximately one block to the southwest of the DuSable Museum on the opposite side of Payne Drive.
-A restroom stop can be made available during the tour upon request.
+Tourees are encouraged to stop at the restroom in Millennium Park beneath Cloud Gate (aka, The Bean) before the tour begins.
+A restroom stop in the middle of the tour can potentially be made available in the middle of the tour upon request.

 Can I buy my ticket in-person immediately before the start of the tour?